Rape, kidnapping suspect shot by Newton Grove police chief, sheriff's office says

 The shooting happened around 2:40 p.m. at Sam's Circle Mart off Highway 701 in Newton Grove.

 According to a law enforcement source, the officer shot the suspect in the chest.
-The man's condition is not known.
+The man's condition is not known and he has not been identified.

-Sampson County Sheriff Jimmy Thornton told ABC11 it was the Newton Grove police chief who shot the suspect.
+The North Carolina State Bureau of Investigation identified the officer who fired his weapon as 45-year-old Newton Grove Police Chief Gregory Calvin Warren.

 The sheriff's office said preliminary reports indicate that the officer had responded to a report of a female victim who had been kidnapped and raped.